OMR-Research/omr-research.github.io/README.md

 Make sure you have LaTeX/BibTex installed and available on your commandline.
 We recommend installing it via [MikTex](https://miktex.org/).

+### Windows

-Then you can build the website on Windows using the following commands
+You can build the website on Windows using the following commands

 ```
 del *.html